thecodingmachine/docapost-client/README.md

 Prepare documents with signature boxes :

-**Attention** : Param 'docName' for Document should be unique in one transaction, otherwise the uploaded file will be replaced by another upload file with same docName.
+**Warning** : Param 'docName' for Document should be unique in one transaction, otherwise the uploaded file will be replaced by another upload file with same docName.
 ```php
 $doc1 = new Document('testContract1', __DIR__.'/testContract.pdf');
 // Add signature boxes to document